 To know about these factors in detail, read below:

-- Government Policy and Intervention: The government controls the trade practices and the sale of certain products by imposing various laws and policies, thus affecting the sales budget too.
+- Government Policy and Intervention: The government controls the trade practices and the sale of specific products by imposing various laws and policies, thus affecting the sales budget too.

 - Competition in the Market: The number of competitors and their market share should be well analyzed by the company at the time of drafting the sales budget to avoid wastage.